s3327325/Personal-Profile/README.md

 </p>

 <p align="justify">
 A little bit about myself, admittedly I am more of a dog person than a cat, and strangely I enjoy rainy days rather than sunny days which also ties in with my preference over cold rather than hot.
 I love watching movies especially comedy, some titles that I enjoy currently are; Brooklynn Nine-Nine, Community, and currently any marvel releases such as Avengers.
-Aside from movies I also do a bit of gaming, recent titles that I have been enjoying are; Dead by Daylight, and Starcraft 2.
+Aside from movies I also do a bit of gaming, recent titles that I have been enjoying are; Undertale, Dead by Daylight, and Starcraft 2.
 </p>